eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this might be:
         * The given tenant is not allowed to use this protocol adapter.
         * The given device does not belong to the given tenant.
+        * The gateway is not authorized to act *on behalf of* the device.
+        * The gateway associated with the device is not registered or disabled.
   * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 503 (Service Unavailable): The request cannot be processed.
 Possible reasons for this include:
          * There is no application listening for a reply to the given *commandRequestId*.